BryanGrandon/CSS-Notes/docs/css-architecture.md

 - Settings:

-  - In this folder we will place the code of declaration of variables or global configurations of our project.
+  In this folder we will place the code of declaration of variables or global configurations of our project.
 The base font size, color palettes, etc.

 - Tools:

-  - In this folder we will have the mixins and functions, which can be used by the following layers.
+  In this folder we will have the mixins and functions, which can be used by the following layers.

 - Generic:

-  - At this point we will place generic code base for the whole project, typically the CSS reset you are using
+  At this point we will place generic code base for the whole project, typically the CSS reset you are using

 - Elements:

-  - Will be used to place the CSS that affects the HTML elements.
+  Will be used to place the CSS that affects the HTML elements.
 We are not going to place more than styling for tags.

 - Objects:

-  - Is where the classes for the page structure would go.
-In this folder is the place to place aspects related to the layout, basic mediaqueries to accommodate the parts of our template to different screen dimensions.
+  Is where the classes for the page structure would go.
+In this folder is the place to place aspects related to the layout, basic media queries to accommodate the parts of our template to different screen dimensions.

 - Components:

-  - The components are the independent sections of our website.
+  The components are the independent sections of our website.
 Here we can find the typical .header or .card that are composed of a set of elements and objects.

 - Trumps:

-  - Finally we have the Trumps layer, the layer that "triumphs" over the rest.
+  Finally we have the Trumps layer, the layer that "triumphs" over the rest.
 In this layer we can overwrite everything, and it is where surely all our `!important` are.
 It is here where our utility classes are